davidmurdoch/primus/README.md

   <dd>
     <p>
-      New features are added or a big change has happend with one of the real-time libraries that we've supporting.
+      New features are added or a big change has happend with one of the real-time libraries that we're supporting.
     </p>
   </dd>
   <dt>patch</dt>